deneshkumarmn/ds/_pages/extra-curriculars.md

 -----
 <img align="left" height="100" width="100" src="../images/stuco.png" style="padding-right:15px">

-**Sports Secretary, KJSCE Students' Council**
+**Teaching Volunteer,U&I Trust**
-#### June 2017 - June 2018 | Mumbai, India
+#### June 2019 - June 2020 | Tamil Nadu, India

 -----
-* Was responsible for all the sporting activities of the college and helped budding sportsmen prove their talent in state and national level competitions
-* Galvanized all the sports teams of the college to participate in competitions across the country
-* Established an intra-departmental competition to increase participation from students across the college
-* Introduced Kabaddi and Kho-Kho which proved to be successful sports for the college <br>
+* Conducted 30+ Maths sessions for underprivileged kids at Prasanna Trust, Coimbatore
+* Conducted counseling talks to parents of government schools promoting importance of education and awarness about the government schems for higher education
+* Part of an actively volunteering team, promoting the recruitment process for finding more volunteers who can extend their support in educating and becoming role models to underprivileged children who do not have enough resources and opportunities. <br>

 -----
 <img align="left" height="100" width="100" src="../images/skream.jpg" style="padding-right:15px">

-**Team Lead, KJSCE Skream**
+**Organiser, Anokha Tech Fest**
-#### September 2017 - January 2018 | Mumbai, India
+#### Dec 2018 - March 2019 | Tamil Nadu, India

 -----
-* Led a team of over 200 students at a national level sports festival – Skream ‘18
+* Organised Maze Runner Bot Challenge on behalf of Electronics department in Amrita – [Anokha 2019](https://www.amrita.edu/events/anokha-23/)
-* Acted as a liaison between administrative staff and the organizing committee
+* Acted as a liaison between administrative staff and the overall event organizing committee
-* Used Google Analytics and Facebook Insights to understand the needs of sponsors and participants
-* Saw an increase in the sponsor count from 50 to 75 and the number of particpants from 2500 to 4000 from the previous year
+* Saw an increase in the sponsor count from 16 to 25 and the number of participating team from 45 to 70 from the previous year
 * We managed to raise our profits by almost 15% <br>

 -----
 <img align="left" height="100" width="100" src="../images/parvaah.png" style="padding-right:15px">

-**Convener, KJSCE Parvaah**
+**Convener, Amrita College of Engineering**
-#### June 2016 - June 2019 | Mumbai, India
+#### June 2018 - June 2019 | Tamil Nadu, India

 -----
-* Championed for the rights of the LGBTQ+ community in Mumbai through pride walks, cycle rallies and workshops
+* Championed for the rights of the LGBTQ+ community in Tamil Nadu through pride walks, cycle rallies and workshops
-* Spread awareness about health and sanitation by attending regular beach cleanups and by beautifying a railway station in Mumbai, India <br>
+* Spread awareness about health and sanitation by attending regular lake cleanups and by beautifying a railway station in Coimbatore, India <br>

 -----
 <img align="left" height="100" width="100" src="https://github.com/deneshkumarmn/ds/blob/master/images/nss.png" style="padding-right:15px">